 Why does niche marketing work?

 First, can we agree on something?
-Your job is to take market share away other companies with similar products.
+Your job is to take market share away from other companies with similar products.
 If you’re not Goliath, don’t waste money on increasing the market size, because your larger competitors will lap it up.

-With a strongly articulated niche marketing strategy, you can declare your ownership of a new piece of pie.
+With a strongly articulated niche marketing strategy, you can declare your ownership of a new piece of the pie.
 Then the “bad guys” must decide how much they’ll spend to compete on your specialized battlefield.

 A strong niche is not only good offense it’s smart defense.
 Once you own it, other companies will have to spend big to cut into your slice.